 |Zachary MacDonald is broadly interested in ecological and evolutionary mechanisms that structure biodiversity in space and time.
 Throughout his Ph.D. at the University of Alberta, much of Zac’s work focused on conservation applications of theoretical ecology, evaluating relationships between habitat loss, habitat fragmentation, and emergent patterns of species diversity.
 Since then, Zac has focused on evaluating effects of habitat and climate changes on a reduced number of species, but in greater detail.
 Much of this research is aimed at advancing the field of landscape genomics, providing a valuable toolkit for identifying present and future threats to species of conservation concern.
 As a La Kretz Center Postdoctoral Fellow in the Shaffer Lab, Zac is now applying landscape genomics to a number to of threatened and alpine butterfly species throughout western North America to better inform conservation practice.

 |Erin Toffelmier uses genomic tools to understand how the environment and landscape features interact and lead to species distributional patterns and the process of speciation in natural systems.
 Her primary study system is the alligator lizard genus Elgaria, where she is studying diversification at levels from recent speciation through phylogeography to local, population-level analyses.
 Erin is also dedicated to conservation-based research, and her work on metapopulation dynamics in critically endangered Santa Barbara tiger salamanders and isolated populations of threatened Panamint alligator lizards is helping manage both.
-After receiving her PhD from UCLA in 2019, Erin is continuing in the Shaffer Lab as a postdoc researcher.
+After receiving her PhD from UCLA in 2019, Erin is now Associate Director of the California Conservation Genomics Project.